Night of the Pencils: Context

-On the whole, the victims were like thousands of other teens at the time who had become politically active after the fall of the Lanusse Dictatorship.
+On the whole, the victims were like thousands of other teens at the time who had become politically active after the fall of the Lanusse dictatorship.

 At a 2006 event to mark the 30th anniversary, Emilce Molder, who was held and tortured for 2 years said that:

-"The ticket had been a motive of course to organize ourselves, but it happened in '75.
-It was too much before our arrests... the problem was that we were militant and that's what I associate our detention with.
-I was 17 years old and I couldn't defend myself against those charges [Illegal association, possession of weaponsand explosives].
+"The problem was that we were militant and that's what I associate our detention with. [...]
+The [student bus] ticket had been a clear motive to organize ourselves around, but it happened in '75.
+It was quite before our arrests. [...]
+I was 17 years old and I couldn't defend myself against those charges [criminal conspiracy, possession of weapons and explosives].
 They closed the door on me and then yes, I imagined the worst.

 Regardless, as a group of young, left-wing, politically active students, the UES were suspected of having supplied fighters to the ERP.
 Colonel Ramón Camps, head of the Buenos Aires Provincial Police, and Director of Investigations Miguel Etchecolatz were tasked with eliminating the UES.